Karuna House

 Comfort in Performance

-Karuna House boasts superior thermal comfort, solidity, and quiet created by the structure’s super-insulated construction.
+Karuna House boasts superior thermal comfort, privacy, and quiet created by the structure’s super-insulated construction.
 Yet, it maintains an indoor-outdoor connection through a continuous supply of fresh air, natural daylighting, and views to the surrounding landscape via high-performing windows.

 ...a dreamy outcropping of modernism atop a lush Willamette Valley vineyard...— Zach Dundas, Portland Monthly